2007 Notre Dame Fighting Irish football team: Statistics

+Awards and honors

+No Notre Dame players won first-team honors on the 2007 All-America college football team.

-Upon the conclusion of the 2007 season, several players won All-American honors.
-Freshman standout Ian Williams was named to the 2007 AON Insurance Freshman All-America Team, the Football Writers Association of America announced during their annual banquet.
+Freshman nose tackle Ian Williams was named to the 2007 AON Insurance Freshman All-America Team, the Football Writers Association of America announced during their annual banquet.
 He was one of six true freshmen named to the defensive unit on the FWAA Freshman All-America Team and was one of 13 of the 28 freshman All-America selections who was a true freshman this season.
 Williams was also named to the CollegeFootballNews.com all-freshman third team and was an honorable mention member of The Sporting News all-freshman team.

-Seniors John Carlson and Trevor Laws also picked up second team Academic All-American honors from ESPN The Magazine and the College Sports Information Directors of America (CoSIDA).
+Seniors John Carlson and Trevor Laws received second-team Academic All-American honors from ESPN The Magazine and the College Sports Information Directors of America (CoSIDA).

-NFL draft
+2008 NFL draft

 Four Notre Dame players were drafted in the 2008 NFL draft.
 Senior tight end John Carlson went 38th overall to the Seattle Seahawks.
 Later in the second round, DE Trevor Laws was selected by the Philadelphia Eagles at 47th overall.
 In the third round, safety Tom Zibikowski was the 86th selection, going to the Baltimore Ravens.
 Center John Sullivan was the final Notre Dame draftee, going to the Minnesota Vikings in the sixth round.
 Three players that were not drafted quickly signed with NFL teams as free agents following the NFL Draft: linebacker Joe Brockington signed with the Buffalo Bills, long snapper J.J.
 Jansen signed with the Green Bay Packers, while running back Travis Thomas joined former teammate and co-captain Brady Quinn in Cleveland.